-The main aim of the week is to paddle into the fjords spending six days exploring and wild camping along the way.
+The main aim of the week is to Sea Kayak and explore into the fjords and wild camping along the way.
 We aim to paddle from the camp site and do a return journey back to the site.
 It is possible to do this without retracing our route.
 However this as with all paddling is very weather and group dependent.
 We will be paddling between 20 – 30 Kilometres per day.

-We recommend arrival 2 days before the start of the expedition so there is time to sort out equipment, shopping for food and provisions.
+We recommend arriving a day before the start of the expedition so there is time to sort out equipment, shopping for food and provisions.
 We will also fit out kayaks and deal with any last minute problems.

-We will pack our boats on the first morning of the expedition and then set off for 6 day / 5 night expedition.
+On the first morning we will pack our boats for touring and then set off for our journey.
 The route will depend on weather etc which we will discuss with you when you arrive.

-We will arrive back at the camp site on the 6th day around lunchtime to sort out cleaning down boats and kit etc and enjoy a well-earned shower!
+The end location will be back at Sandvika Campsite around lunchtime to sort out cleaning down boats and kit etc and enjoy a well-earned shower!

 The weather can be wet and windy in the Lofoten at any time of the year.
 The Norwegians have a saying “There is no such thing as bad weather.
 Just the wrong clothing”.
 For the past couple of years we had everything from 8 degrees to 25 degrees with heavy rain to very sunny and warm.
 Sometime on the same day.
 The water temperature was around the 8 degrees (so not very warm).